xSPO-Alliance/adapools-xspo-alliance/README.md

 }
 ```

-If you want to play an active role in this Alliance, or just hang out with other xSPOs, please join our discord:
+If you want to play an active role in this alliance, or just to hang out with other xSPOs, please join our discord:
 https://discord.gg/XD9VfcgT